elpdev/boilercode_shop/docs/development.md

 3. Repositories

-Select All repositories (recommended) or select the individual repositories you wish to sell.
+Select "All repositories" or select the specific repositories you wish to sell.
 You'll need to generate a new API token to add more repositories if you don't select All repositories.

 ![GitHub token repositories](../app/assets/images/sellrepo/github-token-repositories.png)